- A Guide to Chemotherapy

 If you have problems with thinking that interfere with your daily life, there are memory retraining exercises and programs, as well as other treatments that may help you retain or improve your memory and problem-solving abilities.
 You can also learn strategies that may help you cope with the loss of cognitive function.
 Ask your doctor to recommend a health professional who can help.
-You can learn more in our document called Chemo Brain.
+You can learn more in Chemo Brain.

 What emotional effects can I expect?